Laxdip/Laxdip/README.md

 hey

-learning linux, one command at a time
+learning linux, one command at a time  🐧

 ---

-probably inside terminal
+probably inside terminal !

-trying to understand how systems actually work
+figuring out how systems actually work